 “Black beans are a staple of South American cuisine, whether cooked up with rice or in a feijoada (a smoky meat stew).
 We’ve gone for this satisfying chicken chowder, with chunks of griddled sweetcorn. ”

 Pick the coriander leaves and set to one side, then finely slice the stalks.
-Peel and finely chop the onion and garlic, then trim the celery and finely slice.
+Peel and finely chop the onions and garlic, then finely slice the celery.

-Place a large saucepan over a medium-low heat and pour in 1 tablespoon of olive oil.
+Place a large saucepan over a medium-low heat and pour in a good lug of oil.
 Add the onion, garlic, celery and coriander stalks, then sauté for about 10 minutes, or until the veg is softened but not coloured.
-Meanwhile, shred the chicken and put to one side.

-When the chowder is almost ready, toast the corn tortillas in a hot, dry frying pan until lightly golden.
-Cut them into large pieces, and serve them wedged into bowls of the soup.
-Cut the lemon into wedges for squeezing over and finish with a sprinkle of the reserved coriander leaves.
+Toast the corn tortillas in a hot, dry frying pan until lightly golden.
+Cut them into large pieces and serve them wedged into bowls of the soup, finished with the reserved coriander leaves and wedges of lemon for squeezing over.